 are present if you follow the POST – redirect – GET pattern.

-Test a secured endpoint with Spring Security and MockMvc
+Test a Secured Endpoint with Spring Security and MockMvc

 Let's face reality, most of the time our endpoints are protected by Spring Security.
 Neglecting to write tests because the security setup is hard, is foolish.
 Because it isn't.
 The excellent integration of MockMvc